bassmanitram/actions-for-nautilus/README.md

 ### Uninstallation

 1. `cd path/to/actions-for-nautilus`
-2. `make uninstall` if you installed for only your use, or `sudo make install_global` if you installed for all users.
+2. `make uninstall` if you installed for only your use, or `sudo make uninstall_global` if you installed for all users.
 3. You _may_ have to restart the Gnome shell in order to see the configuration application in your desktop applications list